What is EDI? Electronic Data Interchange

 With the complexification of supply chain operations, EDI messages form the backbone of communication for critical events like:

-- A pallet being put away
+• A pallet is being put away

 EDI messages keep the wheels of logistic operations turning.